Position trampoline with safety in mind

 - Since the trampoline mat has a big surface, wind traveling underneath can make it move uncontrollably

-- This can lead to damage of the trampoline, but also to damage of your property, if it hits fences, walls, trees or even worse your car
+- This can lead to damage of the trampoline, but also to damage to your property if it hits fences, walls, trees or even worse your car

 - If you know that strong winds are just part of the climate in your area, you might want to consider